Rang3l2/HTB-Walkthroughs/Easy-Unicode.md

 # Nmap done at Sun Dec  3 13:31:18 2023 -- 1 IP address (1 host up) scanned in 9.46 seconds
 ```

 The scan showed that port 80 was open and hosting a threat analisys company.
-Its possible to create a n account on the site which revealed that the site is using json web token(JWT) for authenication.
+Its possible to create an account on the site that brought up a report upload page and also revealed that the site is using json web token(JWT) for authenication.

 insert screen on jwk ------------------------